valbok/QtGStreamerExtras/README.md

 # Build

+Build the module:

     qmake; make

+After If an app is widget based, need to add following to pro file:

+    QT += gstreamerextras

 Here is the simplest example how to use controls from QML MediaPlayer element with custom gstreamer pipeline:

     import QtQuick 2.9